 38) Cockleshell Orchids (Encyclia)

 Encyclia is a genus of epiphytic orchids that are commonly called cockleshell orchids.
-Their pretty blossoms have petals that seem to droop around the center similar to an octopus’s tentacles.
-These orchids don’t produce a strong fragrance, and they are usually pollinated by both birds and bees.
+Their pretty blossoms have petals that droop around the center, similar to an octopus’s tentacles.
+These orchids don’t produce strong fragrances, and birds and bees usually pollinate them.

 Native To: | Mexico, Floria, and the Caribbean |